 Public transit is also the best way to reduce our per capita and overall Vehicle Miles Travelled (VMT), which will help reduce our greenhouse gas (GHG) emissions.
-In Montgomery County in 2015, transportation accounted for 41% of GHG emissions, after residential and commercial buildings combined at 51%.
+In Montgomery County in 2015, transportation accounted for 41% of GHG emissions, after residential and commercial buildings combined at 51%.9

 Montgomery County needs more housing attainable for residents at all income levels.

+Attainable housing is market rate housing.
 This is needed to fulfill not only our goal of economic health, but also our efforts towards community equity.
 The county will need a multi-prong strategy to increase the supply of all types of housing in order to put downward pressure on housing prices and rents.
+(The County has tried the "trickle down" approach to housing supply, and that has not worked.)
 This will require taking a comprehensive look at impediments to increasing the housing supply, a will to change current policies when necessary, and an acceptance by all that more housing and new residents are a benefit to the county and the region.
-It will also require reexamining our zoning and other controls to create more mixed income and diverse housing in existing communities, most of them dominated by often expensive singlefamily housing.
+It will also require reexamining our zoning and other controls to create more mixed income and diverse housing in existing communities, most of them dominated by often expensive single- family housing.